 Choosing The Right RV For You

 Dan from Follow Your Detour also provides some great advice about choosing the right RV for you.
 For example, they started with a Fifth Wheel like us.
 While our 44′ Fifth Wheel is perfect for our lifestyle (you can see it here), Dan & Lindsay realized that they wanted to travel to places that required a smaller rig.
 Now they have a 24′ Winnebago Navion that is perfect for them.
 He recommends that you consider renting before you buy, and we couldn’t agree more.
-Click here to read an article about Why Renting Before Buying is such a great idea.
+Read Why Renting Before Buying is such a great idea.

 Fellowship

 Finally, Sean shared that he wished he knew how easy it was to connect with the full-time RVing community even while traveling.
 Last week we attended the RV Entrepreneur Summit where we reconnected with friends and made new ones as well.
 Events like the summit and large gatherings like those in Quartzite each year are a great way to enjoy the fellowship of other full-time RVers.
-Click here to read about other ways to Make Friends While Traveling Full-Time.
+Read about other ways to Make Friends While Traveling Full-Time.

 What to Learn More About Traveling Full-Time?